nashory/dspNet/README.md

 # dspNet

-The code will be available soon. (after the accepttance of the submitted paper)
+The code will be available soon. (after the acceptance of the submitted paper)

 Thank you.